 11 }

 12]Pixel-space diffusion is computationally expensive because the model must process high-resolution feature maps (e.g., ) at every denoising step.
-Latent Diffusion Models (LDMs), like Stable Diffusion, solve this by training the diffuser in the latent space of a powerful autoencoder.
+Latent Diffusion Models (LDMs), like Stable Diffusion, solve this by training the diffuser in the latent space of a high-capacity autoencoder.

 If you haven't worked with VAEs recently, recall that a variational autoencoder has two parts: an encoder that compresses an image into a compact latent representation, and a decoder that reconstructs the image from it.
 The latent space is learned lossy compression: it preserves enough perceptual structure for the training objective, while its reconstruction errors remain part of final output quality.[5]